 The site recognizes the differences in varieties of identity theft and has established basic recovery plans for over thirty types of identity theft.
 After you submit your information, the correct type of recovery plan is chosen and then modified based on your input.
 Recovery outlines are broken down into three steps: what to do right away, what to do next, and other situation-dependent steps.

-Next, you should place a fraud alert with all necessary credit card companies, banks, etc. and get a copy of your credit report to minimize the damage.
+Next, you should place a fraud alert with all necessary credit card companies, banks, etc. Get a copy of your credit report to identify any fraudulent transactions or accounts and minimize the damage.
+You can read your full credit report for free within minutes by joining MoneyTips.
 Immediately file an identity theft report with the Federal Trade Commission (FTC) and a police report with your local department.

 Go through your records and note any erroneous charges to your credit card company, and immediately close any bogus accounts that show up on your credit report.